iluvjava/Maths/Notebook 2.0 obsidian/STATS 560 Stochastic Processes/Stopping Time and Classification of States.md

 > 1. A set $A\subseteq S$ is a *closed* set if it's impossible to go out, meaning that, if $i\in A$ and $j\not\in A$, then there is no chain with non-zero probability that starts with $x$ and ends up with $y$.
 > 2. A set is called *irreducible* if, whenever $i, j \in A$, $i\rightarrow j$.

----
-### **Determine the Types of States**

-Being able to determine the state in a Markov chain is, important for understanding and characterizing the long term behaviors of the Markov chain.
+These definition uses the concept of stopping time, stopping probability and it will be used to discuss the appearance of stationary distributions for the Markov chain.